 As expected, Miley had an immediate impact as a freshman on LSU’s baseball team.

 At that time in college football, the NCAA ruled freshmen weren’t eligible to play for the varsity.
-Schools had freshmen teams and LSU’s was nicknamed the Baby Bengals.
+Schools had freshman teams and LSU’s was nicknamed the Baby Bengals.

 Former LSU running back Brad Davis was in the 1971 recruiting class with Miley.
 In the Baby Bengals season opener in Oxford against the Ole Miss freshmen, Davis quickly learned why Miley was so heavily recruited.